Version 5.2, 20 September 2022

-- to request we delete your personal data (only applies for mailing list membership(s), NHS App service desk feedback and surveys, and user research panel membership and survey responses)
+- to request we delete your personal data (only applies for mailing list membership(s), NHS account service desk feedback and surveys, user research panel membership, survey responses and other user research activity responses)

 - to request we restrict our use of your personal data (for example, if you think it's inaccurate and needs to be corrected before it's used)

-You can also manage the NHS App performance data ("analytic cookies").
-See NHS App cookies policy for details on how to do this.
+You can also manage the NHS account performance data ("analytic cookies").
+See the NHS account cookies policy for details on how to do this.

 8. Points of contact for queries

-If you have any queries in relation to the use of your personal data within the NHS App, or about the NHS App generally, refer to the table below to find out where to direct your query.
+If you have any queries in relation to the use of your personal data within your NHS account, or about your NHS account generally, refer to the table below to find out where to direct your query.

 |Query||Who do I contact?|

 |Queries about the content of your medical records and/or the medical records you can view via your NHS account||Your GP surgery|

 |Queries about your healthcare, such as GP appointments or repeat prescriptions||Your GP surgery|